FreeCell: History and variants

 One of the oldest ancestors of FreeCell is Eight Off.
-In the June 1968 edition of Scientific American, Martin Gardner described in his "Mathematical Games" column a game by C. L. Baker that is similar to FreeCell, except that cards on the tableau are built by suit rather than by alternate colors.
+In the June 1968 edition of Scientific American, Martin Gardner described in his "Mathematical Games" column a game by C. L. Baker which is similar to FreeCell, except that cards on the tableau are built by suit rather than by alternate colors.
 Gardner wrote, "The game was taught to Baker by his father, who in turn learned it from an Englishman during the 1920s."
 This variant is now called Baker's Game.
 FreeCell's origins may date back even further to 1945 and to a Scandinavian game called Napoleon in St. Helena (not the solitaire game Napoleon at St Helena, also known as Forty Thieves).

 Paul Alfille changed Baker's Game by making cards build according to alternate colors, thus creating FreeCell.
 He implemented the first computerised version as a medical student at the University of Illinois, in the TUTOR programming language for the PLATO educational computer system in 1978.
 Alfille was able to display easily recognizable graphical images of playing cards on the 512 × 512 monochrome display on the PLATO systems.

 This original FreeCell environment allowed games with 4–10 columns and 1–10 cells in addition to the standard 8 × 4 game.
 For each variant, the program stored a ranked list of the players with the longest winning streaks.
 There was also a tournament system that allowed people to compete to win difficult hand-picked deals.
 Paul Alfille described this early FreeCell environment in more detail in an interview from 2000.

 In 2012, researchers used evolutionary computation methods to create winning FreeCell players.

+A variant where card sequence movement is not limited by available cells is known as Relaxed FreeCell.

 Other solitaire games related to or inspired by FreeCell include Seahaven Towers, Penguin, Stalactites, ForeCell, Antares (a cross with Scorpion).

+Unsolvable hands

+In 2018, Theodore Pringle and Shlomi Fish found that, of 8.6 billion FreeCell Pro deals, 102075 deals were impossible to solve, or approximately one impossible deal out of 84,000 random deals.
+It is estimated that around 99.999% of possible deals are solvable.
+Deal number 11982 from the Windows version of FreeCell is an example of an unsolvable FreeCell deal, the only deal among the original "Microsoft 32,000" which is unsolvable.